This post may contain affiliate links. Please read my disclosure policy for more details.

 Let see why these one-pot pasta recipes are a game changer:

-You don’t cook and drain your pasta separately, but everything cook together in the same pot.
+- Firstly, one of great things is that you have only one pot to wash.
+You don’t cook and drain your pasta separately as all the ingredients are cooked in the same pot.
 Perfect for those busy nights!

 These versatile one-pot pasta recipes can be easily adapted and transformed into balanced meals with the addition of more veggies and plant-based protein.
 And If you switch to whole-grain pasta you’ll get more natural fiber and micronutrients!